 Broiled trout is a great dinner option.
 Quick and easy, it's perfect for a weeknight meal and because trout is usually farm-raised it doesn't cause harm to declining wild fish stocks.
-This recipe adds a lemon cream sauce, which fancies the meal up, but you can easily skip the sauce (making it low calorie and low fat) and just serve lemon wedges or tartar sauce.
-Either way, it's still absolutely delicious.
+This recipe adds a lemon cream sauce, fancying up the meal, but you can easily skip the sauce (lowering both calories and fat), serving with lemon wedges or tartar sauce.
+Either way, it's absolutely delicious.

 - 2 trout filets